-Under the terms of the Asset-Backed Notes, we are required to maintain a reserve cash balance, funded through principal collections from the underlying securitized debt portfolio, which may be used to make monthly interest and principal payments on the Asset-Backed Notes.
+Under the terms of the Asset-Backed Notes, we were required to maintain a reserve cash balance, funded through principal collections from the underlying securitized debt portfolio, which may be used to make monthly interest and principal payments on the Asset-Backed Notes.

-As of March 31, 2016 and December 31, 2015, other assets were \$2.0 million and \$2.2 million, respectively, which is primarily comprised of debt issuance costs and prepaid expenses.
+As of June 30, 2016 and December 31, 2015, other assets were \$2.3 million and \$2.2 million, respectively, which were primarily comprised of debt issuance costs and prepaid expenses.